simonmichael/hledger/doc/REGRESSIONS.md

 ## Regression finder bounty

-For new regression reports (affecting any past release) submitted to the bug tracker, we offer a $50 bounty.
+We offer a $50 bounty for newly reported regression bugs (arising any time in the past, still affecting latest master).
 ([original announcement](https://github.com/simonmichael/hledger/issues/1570))

 ## Regression fixer bounty

-For regression issues fixed, we offer a separate $50 bounty.
+We offer a separate $50 bounty for regression bug fixes landed in master.

-(If you caused the regression, there's no bounty, though we still appreciate you reporting or fixing it!)
+(If you caused the regression, there's no bounty, though we do appreciate you reporting or fixing it.)

-## Should I claim the bounty ?
-If you don't want the bounty, you can choose to donate it back to the project treasury.
-But consider accepting it - it's good for the project!

 ## Is there a time limit ?
-Yes - once the bounty is confirmed, if you want to claim it please respond within 7 days.
+Yes - once the bounty is confirmed, please claim it within 7 days.
-If we don't hear from you, it will be automatically converted to a project donation at that time.
+If not, it will be automatically converted to a project donation at that time.
 This reduces wasteful admin work.

+## Should I claim the bounty ?
+If you don't want the bounty, you can choose to donate it back to the project treasury, by saying so or simply by not claiming it within the time limit.
+But consider claiming - it's good for the project in several ways.

 ## How to claim the bounty